 - We do not disclose any information you provide to any third parties other than as follows:

-- From time to time we will transfer personal data to our processors or sub-processors which will include Bluehost (a web hosting provider) and other service and technology providers.
-For more information on how Bluehost process personal data, please refer to their privacy notice (as detailed on their website);
+- From time to time we will transfer personal data to our processors or sub-processors which will include Krystal (a web hosting provider) and other service and technology providers.
+For more information on how Krystal process personal data, please refer to their privacy notice (as detailed on their website);

 - we may be required to disclose certain data to regulators or other lawful authorities;